TheDaniel3131/algorithmic-study-materials-notes-and-exercises/lesson4/notes.md

 - Omits detailed instructions or language-specific syntax.
 - It is a high-level language and aims to generalize the logic and flow of a program.
 - Pseudocode cannot be compiled and it is an abstraction of programming language.

+Data abstraction hides unwanted details from user to avoid being complex.
+It is like encapsulation.